rjabhi123/Data-Science-FIFA19-Blog-Post/README.md

 Que 2.
 Find top 5 clubs with highest total player market value, and the highest average player wage

 Que 3.
 Which top 5 Nations have the greatest number of Players in the FIFA 19 dataset?

+# File Descriptions

+Data-Science-FIFA19-Blog-Post.ipynb : This is an Jupyter Notebook containing the data analysis.

+data.csv :This is a dataset taken from kaggle for Analysis.